 Disclaimer - Rockhampton Regional Council will not be held liable under any circumstances in connection with or arising out of the use of the information contained in the Fitzroy Agriculture Corridor Online Mapping Tool and any attachments nor does it warrant that the information is free of errors or omissions.
 Information contained in this document is not intended to be a source of advice or analysis with respect to the material presented, and the information contained in this document does not constitute investment advice.

 Our region is more than just the Beef Capital.
-Our aim is to be the Aquaculture Capital of Central Queensland in the coming years.
+Our aim is to be the Aquaculture Capital of Queensland in the coming years, here is our Advancing Aquaculture in Rockhampton(PDF, 3MB) document.

-The Rockhampton Region provides aquaculture developers with a platform to launch potential large scale aquaculture developments whether they be pond based or tank based aquaculture systems (STCA).
+The Rockhampton Region provides aquaculture developers with a platform to launch potential large scale aquaculture developments whether they be pond based or tank based aquaculture systems (subject to approvals).
 The Fitzroy Delta, one of the largest delta systems in Australia provides opportunities for saltwater aquaculture developments.

 Advance Rockhampton has under its stewardship the internationally capable Rockhampton Airport.
 Our airport lands the largest aircraft in the world and has the capacity for freighter services.
 With Singapore being a seven hour flight from Rockhampton, this opens up opportunities for international trade of aquaculture products to Asia.